People Counting Technologies: A Comprehensive Guide

 Active stereo vision mimics human vision similar to stereo vision.
 However, its enhanced module projects onto the monitored area to generate depth information in no light conditions.
 That way, it utilizes the 3d stereo vision benefits even when there is no light in the environment.

-3d active stereo vision In this example, we can see a sample location entrance with 3-dimensional depth information in no light conditions.
+In this example, we can see a sample location entrance with 3-dimensional depth information in no light conditions.
 The heads of the visitors are marked with a red circle.
 The algorithm tracks this circle.
 Counting occurs whenever it coincides with imaginary lines that are configured by V-Count support personnel.

 Since objects are differentiated by their heights, objects located side by side can be counted correctly.
 This technology has a high field of view to cover the entire area, thus decreasing the customer’s total cost.